 "Love and trust, in the space between what's said and what's heard in our life, can make all the difference in the world."

-You can find out more about the extraordinary Fred Rogers by visiting The Fred Rogers Center, his PBSKids site and the Fred Rogers Company.
-His newsletter archives are available at The Neighborhood Archive.
+You can find out more about the extraordinary Fred Rogers by visiting The Fred Rogers Centeropens a new window, his PBSKidsopens a new window site and the Fred Rogers Companyopens a new window.
+His newsletter archives are available at The Neighborhood Archiveopens a new window.